-For the recycling of EPS insulation materials, the first plant with a solvent-based process was taken into operation in the Netherlands in 2021 as part of the PolyStyreneLoop Cooperative.
-Furthermore, in 2021, we supported our own development project focusing on the recycling of highly calorific plastic waste, such as EPS, at Innolation GmbH at our location in Lauingen.
-The facility produces high-quality gas, which can be used on site for energy processes and potentially also for material processes as well.
+A particular advantage of recycling in the cement plant is the elimination of cost-intensive separation of the EWIS components.
+In connection with this, our goal is to make at least 20% of our products and one EWIS certified recyclable by 2025.
+For the recycling of EPS insulation materials, the first plant with a solvent-based process was taken into operation in the Netherlands as part of the "PolyStyreneLoop Cooperative".
 Thanks to these two developments, not only will thermal recycling at waste incineration plants be possible in the future, but cost-effective material recycling options will also be available on a decentralised basis for EPS waste containing the flame retardant HBCD.